Ronald J. Konopka: Neurobiology of per mutants

 Also in 1980, Konopka and Steven Wells reported an abnormality in the morphology of a neurosecretory cell group associated with the arrhythmic per^{01} mutation and with 2 arrhythmic mutants of another fly strain, Drosophila pseudoobscura.
 This cell group normally consists of four clustered cells in either side of the brain, roughly halfway between the top and bottom edge, in the posterior area of the brain.
 Cells in this cluster are occasionally located abnormally near the top edge, rather than the middle, of the brain at a rate of about 17% of cells in wild-type D. melanogaster.
 The per^{01} mutation significantly increases the percentage of abnormally located cells to about 40%.
 In two aperiodic strains of D. pseudoobscura, the percentages of abnormally located cells are likewise significantly increased over those in the wild type.
 Konopka inferred from the results that neurosecretory cells may be part of the Drosophila circadian system and that per gene product may influence the development of these cells.

 Pacemaker signalling

-In 1979 Konopka worked with Alfred Handler to discover the nature behind pacemaker signalling by transplanting brains of donor flies into abdomens of arrhythmic host flies.
+fIn 1979 Konopka worked with Alfred Handler to discover the nature behind pacemaker signalling by transplanting brains of donor flies into abdomens of arrhythmic host flies.
 They found that circadian rhythms in host flies were restored with the period of the donor; for example, short period (per^{S}) adult brains implanted into the abdomens of arrhythmic (per^{01}) hosts could confer a short period rhythm on the activity of some hosts for at least 4 cycles.
 Since the transplanted brains were unable to create new neuronal connections to locomotor activity centers, Konopka and Handler concluded that pacemaker signalling for locomotion must be humoral and not neuronal.